agarie/rc/README.md

 on Linux.
 In case you (or myself, in the future) wants to see those files, check commit 81f44a7.

+I am also doing some work on Windows via the WSL.
+It's mostly small edits to my personal knowledge base and running short experiments.
+I'm still not sure how to feel about it, so there isn't anything Windows-specific here; not sure if that will change or not.

 ## Installation

 Install a formatter for Racket so you can use the formatting command `gq` in vim: